 TL;DR

-There are literally millions of drum samples out there.
-Libraries of quality free samples exist in places like Reddit and Loopman.
-If you’re looking to buy samples for more specific sounds, there’s plenty to choose from there as well.
-I recommend checking out Drumdrops if you’re after acoustic drum sounds that pack a punch.
-For electronic samples for hip-hop and trap, check out The Producers Choice.
-If you’re after some quirky drum samples that are a little different, try out pATCHES.
+Millions of drum samples exist out there.
+You can find libraries of quality free samples on platforms like Reddit and Looperman.
+If you want to buy samples for more specific sounds, plenty of options are available as well.
+I recommend checking out Drumdrops for acoustic drum sounds that pack a punch.
+For electronic samples suited for hip-hop and trap, explore The Producers Choice.
+If you’re looking for quirky drum samples that are a little different, try out pATCHES.

-If you’re a regular user of drum samples looking to keep up to date, a subscription service is for you.
-Splice is loaded with nearly a million drum samples for you to pick from.
-Sounds by NI is in beta now and looks to be taking over the market in the coming year.
-If you’re looking for unlimited samples at a low price that can integrate with your existing gear, it might be your best shot.
-If you’re super old school and you don’t like the internet, I recommend getting out to the record store.
+If you regularly use drum samples and want to stay updated, consider a subscription service.
+Splice offers nearly a million drum samples for you to choose from.
+Sounds by NI is currently in beta and aims to dominate the market in the coming year.
+If you seek unlimited samples at a low price that can integrate with your existing gear, this might be your best option.
+If you prefer the old school approach and don’t like the internet, head to the record store.
 Start digging for breaks and hits on old records.
-It’s still my favourite way to find drum samples!
+This remains my favorite way to find drum samples!

 À propos de l'auteur